Cincinnati riots of 1829: Background

 Cincinnati is located in southern Ohio, which was a free state, but it had been settled by many migrants from the Upper South, who traveled along the Ohio River to reach it.
-In the early decades of the 19th century, most of its residents were from eastern states, particularly Pennsylvania, but it was strongly influenced by Southern attitudes.
+In the early decades of the 19th century, most of its residents were from eastern states, particularly Virginia and Pennsylvania, and it was strongly influenced by Southern attitudes.
 It was described as having the economy and policies of the South, while serving as a gateway to and having the aspirations of the "west," as the developing frontier of the Ohio River valley was known.

 During the early 19th century, with the development of the steamboats, shipping and trade along the Ohio and Mississippi rivers dramatically expanded, causing Cincinnati to grow rapidly.
 Its businesses attracted many new residents seeking work, creating a volatile, highly competitive environment.
 It was also distinguished by a high rate of immigration, especially from Ireland and Germany from the 1840s onward.

 The Irish had started arriving as immigrants earlier in the 19th century, drawn by work on the canals which were being constructed in Ohio from the 1820s to 1845, and the National Road during the 1830s.
 These projects included the Miami and Erie Canal that was started in Cincinnati.
 The Irish competed with the growing number of black American migrants to the city, many of whom came from Kentucky and Virginia.

 Between 1820 and 1829, there was a rapid increase in the black population of the city: in the last three years the flow of migrants was the highest, mostly free blacks and former slaves from the South.
 The latter continued to be at risk of capture by slave catchers.
 The number of blacks in Cincinnati increased from 433 to 2,258 during this decade, while the total city population increased from 9,642 to 24,831 in 1830.
 Percentage-wise, this was an increase from 4.5% to 9%.
 Because of work opportunities generated by the steamboat industry and shipping, Cincinnati had the largest black population of any city in the Old West through most of the 19th century.
 Poor and ill-educated, new residents crowded into available housing or built shanties and often lived in poor conditions.
 Irish immigrants and blacks both competed for housing in poor neighborhoods along the river, as most workers lived within walking distance of their work.

 Ohio had historically tried to discourage free black settlement, but the rapid change of population demographics in Cincinnati raised anxieties among several classes of whites.
 The merchant class feared that the large population of blacks near the river would discourage steamboat travelers from shopping in their retail stores, and affect growing trade with Southern planters.
 Others associated the poverty of the blacks with moral failings that would detract from the image of what they were calling the "Queen City."